magicleap/MRTK-MagicLeapOne/README.md

-# MRTK 2.7 Integration Guide for Unity 2020.2.x / MLSDK 0.25.0
+# MRTK 2.7 Integration Guide for Unity 2020.3.x / MLSDK 0.26.0
-### Last Updated: 6/17/2021
+### Last Updated: 7/2/2021

 ## Overview
-[MRTK-MagicLeap](https://github.com/magicleap/MRTK-MagicLeap) is an extension to Microsoft's open source Mixed Reality Toolkit ([MRTK](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unity/mrtk-getting-started "Microsoft MRTK documentation ")) for Unity.
+[MRTK-MagicLeap](https://github.com/magicleap/MRTK-MagicLeap) is an extension to Microsoft's open source Mixed Reality Toolkit ([MRTK](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unity/mrtk-getting-started "Microsoft MRTK documentation")) for Unity.
 It adds compatibility for the Magic Leap platform, including head and hand tracking, and controller support.
 Using this plug-in, applications built using MRTK will be able to add support for Magic Leap devices.
 Some features such as native keyboard support are not yet implemented.
+View the [notes](#notes) for development tips and information about limitations.

 ## In this Article
 - [Features](#features)